 We accept payment by cash, debit or credit (Mastercard/Visa) with no surcharge.

 Please note that from fee from refund incurs an additional $10 handling fee and we no longer accept cheques.

 If you have any queries, or would like an appointment please call the office on 9301 4677.

 We look forward to seeing you again in 2022!

-You may NOT get a payment summary this year.
+You will NOT get a payment summary this year.

 Most employers are now using Single Touch Payroll (STP) and they are not required to provide a payment summary to you for this year.

 Don’t forget to check if your income statement is “tax ready” from your employer BEFORE booking an appointment.
 Be aware that you employer has until the 31st of JULY to make this date ready if they use STP.
 If you’re not sure, ask us when you call.